TL;DR

 What the docs do not loudly say:

 The break-even is roughly: if a prefix is reused more than once or twice within five minutes, cache it.
+If you are running Fable 5, the prompt caching economics on Fable 5 post works through this break-even at its specific cache-write and cache-hit rates.
 Specific scenarios where the ROI is obvious:

 Where caching is overhead: